 A tackle in which the defender slides along the surface of the field of play before making one-footed contact with the ball.
 An attempt by a defender to take the ball away from a ball carrier by sliding on the ground feet-first into the ball.

 Before a team can take advantage of space, it must first create the space.
 Space is created either by a single player or by coordinated team plays.
 Space can be given away by mistakes of the defending team.
 Attacker must always plan on the basis that the defender will give away nothing.

 Increasing the distance between, to the side, in front of, or behind opponents.

-In the glossary of football terms 'exploiting space' means utilizing created space effectively in the attacking area of the field.
+In a full-length glossary of FIFA football terms UK 'exploiting space' means utilizing created space effectively in the attacking area of the field.

 A pass made by a player to a teammate running alongside him.